 For a better running experience and faster times, follow the guidelines I’ve listed below.

-1. Train Faster.
-Track workouts are for elite athletes and masochists, right?
-No. Track workouts are for people who want to get fast in a short period of time.
-Plus, training at or above race pace prepares your body to race at that intensity.
+Track workouts are only for elite athletes and masochists, right?
+No!
+Track workouts are for people who want to get fast quickly.
+Training at or above race pace prepares your body to race at that intensity.
+It’s simple.
 If you run mile repeats at a 7 min/mile pace during training, the likelihood of you running that pace on race day are greater than if you skipped the aforementioned.
-How much should you run?
-If you’re racing a 5k-10k, do 400 meter repeats.
-If you’re racing a half or full, do 800 meter or mile repeats.
+Trust me.
+Need detailed instructions?
+If you’re racing a 5k-10k, do 400 meter repeats every week.
+If you’re racing a half or full, do 800 meter or 1600 meter repeats.

-2. Eat Less.
 Your mileage has increased.
 As a result, so has your food consumption.
 Runners stall progress when they think, “I ran today so I can eat whatever I want”.
 For the genetically gifted, this mentality is fine.
 For the rest of us, no bueno.
-Yes, when you run more, you should eat more.
-The problems come when your “more” becomes “way more”.
+Sure, when you run more, you should eat more.
+But many of you are exceeding this and eating way more.
 Carb-loading shouldn’t be a daily occurrence.
-Save the pasta and bagels for race week.
+Save the pasta and bagels for race day.

-5. Do Yoga.
 It’s not propaganda, it’s real talk.
-If your flexibility is a hot mess.
-You can’t even touch your toes.
+Runners must focus on flexibility, via yoga.
 A runner’s body needs pigeon, down dog, and triangle.
 But Angel, yoga is boring!
 Find a better teacher or a different style of yoga.
-It’s not all boring.
-Yoga will save your poor hamstrings, and your running career.
-It will help you run faster.
+All of it is not boring.
+Yoga will save your pitiful hamstring flexibility and your running career.
 Trust me.
 Namaste.

-The next time you’re dreading yoga class or thinking lifting weights will make you bulky, stop standing in your own way.
+The next time you’re dreading yoga class or thinking lifting weights will make you bulky, stop.
+You’re not seeing the whole picture.
 These things will make you run faster and feel better.
 I promise.
-Implement these changes and email me when you get that PR (personal record).
+Don’t believe me?
+Implement these changes then email me when you get that personal record.